Edvard Munch: Love and Angst

 Couldn't load pickup availability

-Edvard Munch (1863–1944), one of the most famous expressionist artists, is best known for The Scream.
-However, this was just one of the many haunting depictions of raw human emotion, which he fully developed in highly sophisticated prints.
+Renowned as one of the most prominent expressionist artists, Edvard Munch (1863–1944) is often associated with his iconic masterpiece, The Scream.
+However, this remarkable work represents just a fraction of his extensive exploration of raw human emotions, which he fully realized through his sophisticated prints.

-Munch’s youth was marked by sickness and poverty, and his early works centered around the expression of deep emotional experiences, specifically the deaths of his mother and teenage sister, as well as passionate yet unhappy love affairs of which his deeply religious father disapproved.
-Experimental and innovative, the style that Munch developed was a radical deviation from the nature of the society portraits and grand Scandinavian landscapes then in vogue.
-Continually revisiting the subjects of his paintings, Munch evoked a wide range of emotion and mood in his prints and strikingly large lithographs, partly by using an innovative jigsaw technique in his woodcuts that produced a wide variety of color and tone.
+Munch's early life was marked by illness and poverty, which profoundly influenced his artistic expression.
+His early works centered around the intense portrayal of deep emotional experiences, such as the loss of his mother and teenage sister, as well as tumultuous love affairs disapproved by his deeply religious father.
+Embracing experimentation and pushing artistic boundaries, Munch's style was a radical departure from the prevailing society portraits and grand Scandinavian landscapes of the time.
+Continuously revisiting his subjects, Munch skillfully evoked a wide range of emotions and moods in his prints and strikingly large lithographs.
+Notably, his innovative use of a jigsaw technique in woodcuts produced a diverse array of colors and tones.

 Product Details